ArijitGuha0179/Invsto-Recruiting-Assignment/README.md

 For Example, if the user has `10 tokenA` then, he can exchange it for `20 tokenB` if the exchange rate is 2.

+**NOTE:** Concepts like AMM and Dynamic Pricing Oracle are not taken into account as it was asked to perform the exchange on the basis of a fixed exchange rate.

 ### Contract Structure

 **:computer:[Code](./contracts/SimpleDEX.sol)**